strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 When developing a Kafka producer client, it's important to consider how you want it to handle different types of exceptions.

-The error handling capabilities we introduced ensures that the producer client can recover from certain non-fatal errors while addressing others as fatal, terminating operation of the client when necessary.
+The error handling capabilities we introduced ensures that the producer client can recover from certain retriable errors while addressing others as non-retriable, terminating operation of the client when necessary.

-Here's a breakdown of fatal and non-fatal errors that the client handles:
+Here's a breakdown of retriable and non-retriable errors that the client handles:

-**Fatal errors caught by the producer client**
+**Non-retriable errors caught by the producer client**

 * `InterruptedException`: This error occurs when the current thread is interrupted while paused.
 Interruption typically happens during producer shutdown or when stopping its operation.